aleyna34131/privacyidea/doc/policies/user.rst

 type: ``bool``

-If the ``updateuser`` action is defined, the user is allowed to change his attributes in the user store.
+If the ``updateuser`` action is defined, the user is allowed to change their attributes in the user store.

 .. note:: To be able to edit the attributes, the resolver must be defined as